See

 184AA5-7

-184AaMY1-5 (Garbe et al. in prep)
+184AaMY1-5 (Garbe et al. 2014)

 184AaZN1-3 (Nonet et al. 2001)